-Contemporary borrowers want to be able to price, decide and act on loans from their phones
+Contemporary borrowers want to be able to search, price, decide and act on loans from their phones.

 Quicken Loans wants to peel away young, affluent customers who judge the aptitude of lenders based on their ability to answer their questions and deliver a product through a language of graphics and swipes.

-The ads have a young couple sitting in an office across the desk from a bald, middle-aged loan officer.
-“Yeah,” he says, “you can get a mortgage that avoids PMI, but there’s no way to avoid MIP on an FHA.
-Now there’s—“
+In case you didn’t see them, the ads feature a young couple sitting in an office across the desk from a bald, middle-aged loan officer.
+“Yeah,” he says as the couple exchanges confused looks.
+“You can get a mortgage that avoids PMI, but there’s no way to avoid MIP on an FHA.
+Now there’s …”

-Mr. Key rolls out on a desk chair from behind the couple and shows them a cell phone.
-“Hey, this will help.”
+Mr. Key, playing the role of a translator, rolls out on a desk chair and shows the couple a cell phone.
+“Hey, this will help,” he says.

-The next frame shows the Rocket Mortgage home page, as the narrator intones, “Rocket Mortgage by Quicken Loans makes the complex, simple.
-Understand the details and get approved in less than 8 minutes.”
-The message here is clear, your competition understands that borrowers want clarity and convenience, and your challenge is to be sure that you are meeting those expectations.
+The next frame shows the Rocket Mortgage homepage, as the narrator intones, “Rocket Mortgage by Quicken Loans makes the complex, simple.
+Understand the details and get approved in as few as eight minutes.”
+As the camera moves back, the couple dismisses the loan officer in favor of the cell phone.
+The message here is clear: Your competition understands that borrowers want clarity and convenience, and your challenge is to be sure that you are meeting those expectations.

 - 94% of ages 18-29